Kaine: "What did you call me?"

 - Blade Below the Shoulder: One of the new abilities he has gained since his revival are his "stingers".

-- Broken Pedestal: Peter actually Otto in his body after Issue #20.
+- Broken Pedestal: Considers Peter actually Otto in his body to be one after Issue #20.

 - Can't Hold His Liquor: A Continuity Nod to Peter Parker, since his revival and recovery from the clone degeneration, he gets black out drunk after 3 beers.

-- Came Back Strong: After being killed by Kraven's wife Ana, Kaine is resurrected by Ero as an anthropomorphic spider and is "reborn" during Spider Island with the powers Peter acquired during The Other arc. note After being killed by the Lobos siblings, Ero resurrects him a second time by getting him to embrace his Inner Spider in the same manner Peter did in The Other, though Kaine comes back significantly more monstrous than Peter did.
+- Came Back Strong: After being killed by Kraven's daughter Ana, Kaine is resurrected by Ero as an anthropomorphic spider and is "reborn" during Spider-Island with the powers Peter acquired during The Other arc. note After being killed by the Lobos siblings, Ero resurrects him a second time by getting him to embrace his Inner Spider in the same manner Peter did in The Other.

-- Chameleon Camouflage: His new suit allows him to pull this trick off.
+- Chameleon Camouflage: His suit, which is actually Peter's stealth suit from the Big Time arc, allows him to pull this trick off.

 - Chronic Hero Syndrome: Which Kaine refers to as the Parker legacy.